Email Editor

 For more detail about configuring the content elements and the limitations, see the Design Guidelines.

 Design plays a crucial role in successful email campaigns and delivery success.
-Poorly constructed emails will likely hinder reader confidence and will result in being ignored or moved to junk mail.
+Poorly constructed emails could hinder reader confidence and can result in being ignored or moved to junk mail.
 These design guidelines are designed to help you build your email in the most efficient ways.

 The first step is to define your email structure which you can do manually from the widgets on the side panel, or by using one of the predefined templates.
 In the side panel, use the widgets and options to build your email as required by dragging and dropping elements.
 You can rearrange, add and remove elements at any time.